-Technology has enabled even mid-size companies to uncouple from the traditional office setting and built a remote team.
+Technology has enabled even mid-size companies to uncouple from the traditional office setting and build a remote team.
 Opening a wider pool of potential talent, reducing overhead, and streamlining operations, remote distribution of your workforce can make a lot of sense, especially for startups with limited funds.

 That distribution of resources can also create problems.
 Sure you don’t have to worry about retaining a pricey MSP to manage your IT resources, but your security procedures are now in the hands of every single employee in their home office or a coworking space with unsecured WiFi.
 How do you ensure the most important information in your organization is protected, employees follow hardware and software protocols and you don’t become a target for cyber attack?
 Let’s take a closer look at some of the data security tactics you should be implementing to protect your remote team.